alaabakk/E2504_bachelor/README.md

 ## Overview

-This repository contains the code, models, and resources for the E2504 Bachelor project at NTNU.
+This repository contains the code, models, and resources for the E2504 Bachelor project "Lone Wolf - Object Detection and Tracking Utilizing a ZED 2i Stereo Camera and a Two-Axis Gimbal" at NTNU.
 The project involves 3D printing, object detection using YOLOv8, and tracking with DeepSort, with integration for camera gimbal control.

 ## Repository Structure